-If being stressed didn't feel bad enough, there's a new study that will make you want to chill out even more: Researchers discovered that men find stressed out women less attractive.
+If being stressed out of your mind didn't feel bad enough, there's a study that will make you want to chill the eff out even more.
+Researchers discovered that men find stressed out women less attractive.

-Careers, money, family — lots of things in our daily life can lead to stress.
-In fact, 75-90% of all doctor's office visits are for stress-related complaints.
+Careers, money, family — lots of things in our life can lead to stress on a daily basis.
+In fact, 75 to 90 percent of all doctor's office visits are for stress-related complaints.
 But the pressure we feel takes a toll on us emotionally, physically, and it even can interfere with our love lives in some pretty surprising ways, whether we're single, in a relationship or married.

 Here's how stress can easily affect you:

-Stress has been linked to low self-esteem too.
+All that stressing is doing quite a number on your self-esteem, too.
 This is a problem for many reasons, and when you're looking for love, self-assurance is key.
-Going on a first date, flirting with the barista or walking up to that cute guy at the bar or striking up conversation is tough when you've got plenty of worries on the mind.
+Going on a first date, flirting with the barista or walking up to that cute guy at the bar is tough when you've got plenty of worries on the mind.
 One reason to chill?
 Women with high self-esteem have better sex.